strangerstudios/pmpro-buddypress/readme.txt

 3. **Group and Member Type Settings** - Add or Invite Members to Groups and Assign Member Types by Membership Level under Memberships > Edit Level.

 == Changelog ==

+= 1.2.5 - 2020-04-06 =
+* BUG FIX: Fixed issue where users were redirected away from the profile page if all of BuddyPress was locked down.
+* BUG FIX: Fixed issues with adding users to groups.
+* BUG FIX: Fixed issues with removing users from invited groups if their level changed.
+* BUG FIX/ENHANCEMENT: Stopping redirect loops on the levels page in some cases.

 = 1.2.4 - 2019-06-28 =
 * BUG FIX: Fixed issue where the WP profile was still being restricted from users without access to BP.